Quinnipiac University emphasizes integrity as one of its guiding principles.

 4. Witness

 The witness is any person specifically identified in the formal report or any other person identified during the course of Academic Integrity Board investigation who may have knowledge of the conduct that violated the Academic Integrity Policy.
 In order to be considered a witness to a matter, this person must be willing to participate in a live interview with members of the Academic Integrity Board acting to resolve the matter involving the student.
-The witness’s willingness to participate in an interview will be ascertained by the director of academic integrity prior to Academic Integrity Board contact.
+The witness’s willingness to participate in an interview will be ascertained by the coordinator of academic integrity prior to Academic Integrity Board contact.
 Witnesses, especially if Quinnipiac University students, cannot be compelled to appear in front of the student.

 5. Adviser

 The adviser is a member of the Quinnipiac University community—other than students or faculty from the Quinnipiac University School of Law—available to assist the student in preparing for the Academic Integrity Policy process.
 The student is not permitted to have legal representation, parents or family members to serve as an adviser or to be present in process interviews or meetings.
 An adviser may assist the student in preparing for the interview or meetings and may attend the interviews or meetings but may not speak during the interview process.
 The adviser is not permitted to provide guidance to the student on how to proceed.
 It is the responsibility of the student to notify the adviser of the date and time of the interview.
-A student may make a written request to have an adviser assigned by the director of academic integrity.
+A student may make a written request to have an adviser assigned by the coordinator of academic integrity.
 If a student requests an assigned adviser and then refuses this adviser, no further advisers will be assigned.

 B. Violations